michael-swift/seqclone/README.md

 Usage
 ------------
-Path to the data is specified in the .ini file
+Path to the data is specified in the .ini file.
+Data can be downloaded from Google Drive.
 ```bash
 $ conda activate seqclone
 $ cd seqclone/